rberch/rberch.github.io/teaching.md

 layout: page
 title: Teaching
 ---
-Below are courses that I have instructed
+Below are the courses that I have instructed

 ## Northern Arizona University
 ***Courses Taught***